With just 5 ingredients, this refreshing Strawberry Cucumber Salad is super simple! Check out my video below.👇

 Cook’s note: Toast spices such as fennel seed, cumin seed, sesame seed and white peppercorns to intensify their flavors.
 Add the seed or spice to a dry, heated skillet and cook a couple of minutes over medium heat until aromatic.

 So back to the salad.
 What better way to end a cleaning spree than with a super simple and refreshing salad?
 Let me know how you like it.

 That refrigerator jam session had a delish outcome.
 This is one of the easiest recipes ever!
 Slice strawberries and cucumbers.
 Drizzle with olive oil and vinegar.
 Sprinkle with sesame seeds.

 Why I Like Strawberry Cucumber Salad

 - strawberries are packed with vitamin C. Just 8 of these heart-shaped nuggets have more vitamin C than an orange.
-Oh, and fiber, potassium and health promoting polyphenols.
+Oh, plus fiber, potassium and health promoting polyphenols.

-- refreshing cucumbers are 95% water, also have vitamin C and K.
+- refreshing cucumbers are 95% water + have vitamin C and K.

-- the toasted sesame seeds take this salad from super to superb.
-Amazing what a few seeds can do for appeal!
+- toasted sesame seeds take this salad from super to superb.
+Amazing what a sprinkle of seeds can do!

 - with just 5 ingredients, this salad is quick and easy.